alogic0/cse230/web/index.markdown

 type systems and program analyses.
 We will develop these ideas in roughly two parts.
-First, we will study various high-level programming abstractions through the lens of [Haskell](http://www.haskell.org), a *pure functional* programming language that has been the incubator for many recent PL advances.
+First, we will study various high-level programming abstractions through the lens of [Haskell](http://www.haskell.org), a *functional* programming language that has been the incubator for many recent PL advances.
 In the second part we will see how the lambda calculus can be used to distill essence of computation into a few powerful constructs, and we will use it